Willamin/han/README.md

 Status : Inbox | In Progress | Finished | Backburner | Archived
 ```

+## style guide

+Despite it not matching standard Ruby style, this project will primarily use Tab-based indentation.
+That means that any pull requests that have spaces to the left of the left-most non-whitespace character will not be merged in.

 ## local development
 ```
 git clone git@github.com:Willamin/han.git